TheTrustedComputer/ROCm-RDNA1/README.md

 - A discrete RDNA1 AMD GPU (RX 5500/5600/5700 XT)
 - A decent computer running a Linux distribution
+    - AMD Ryzen 3000
+    - Intel Core 10th Gen
+    - 32 GB RAM
-- About 30GB of free disk space for the full build
+- About 30 GB of free disk space for the full build

 ## Docker Installation